eflumerf/styleguide/dune-daq-cppguide.md

 mechanism.

 Inlining a function can generate more efficient object code, as long as the inlined function is small.
-Feel free to inline accessors and mutators, and other short, performance-critical functions.
+Feel free to inline getters and setters, and other short, performance-critical functions.

 Overuse of inlining can actually make programs slower.
 Depending on a function's size, inlining it can cause the code size to increase or